ahathaway821/audio-visual-identity-verification/README.md

 3. docker run -it --privileged --device=/dev/video1:/dev/video1 doorlock

 ##### Face Authentication
+This directory can be used to run face authentication in isolation.

 1. sudo docker run -it --privileged --device=/dev/video1:/dev/video1 face_auth
 2. Within the container, run python3 face_identify_demo.py

 ##### Audio Authentication
+This directory can be used to run audio authentication in isolation.

 1. cd audio_authentication
 2. docker build -t audio_auth .
 3. docker run -it audio_auth